 Arm LiftAuthor: Dr. Gordon Sasaki

-A heavy, drooping, drape-like appearance (bat-wing) in the upper arms and occasionally extending down to the lateral breast mound, may make you self-conscious and may limit the type of apparel you may wish to wear.
-Exercise programs to strengthen the underlying muscles will improve tone but will not significantly change the excess skin and localized fat deposits.
-Slimming down frequently does not affect fat under the arms in a timely fashion and increases the amount of skin looseness after volume loss.
-If the underside of your upper arms demonstrates sagging fat and skin, an upper arm lift may be the best procedure for you.
+A heavy, drooping, drape-like appearance (bat-wing) in the upper arms that occasionally extends down to the lateral breast mound may make you self-conscious and may limit the type of apparel you may wish to wear.
+Exercise programs to strengthen the underlying muscles will improve tone but will not significantly change the excess skin and localized fat deposits in your arms.
+Slimming down frequently does not affect fat under the arms and increases the amount of skin looseness after volume loss.
+In order to improve the appearance of droopy, sagging arms, an arm lift may be your best option.

 Dr. Gordon H. Sasaki